Skip to Content

 Many developers prefer using the browser’s built-in Developer Tools as their editor:

-1. Open your HTML app in view mode
+1. Open your malleable HTML file in view mode

 2. Press F12 to open DevTools